 VoICE Immunization Evidence: Herd effects

-In a study in Rwanda, the number of admissions to hospital for diarrhea and rotavirus fell substantially after rotavirus vaccine implementation, including among older children age-ineligible for vaccination, suggesting indirect protection through reduced transmission of rotavirus.
-Two years after rotavirus vaccine introduction, the country saw nearly 400 fewer hospital admissions for diarrhea among young children at 24 district hospitals.
+In Rwanda, the number of hospital admissions for diarrhea and rotavirus fell substantially after rotavirus vaccine (RVV) introduction, including among older children age-ineligible for vaccination.
+This suggests indirect protection through reduced transmission of rotavirus.
+Two years after RVV introduction, the country had nearly 400 fewer hospital admissions for diarrhea among young children.

 Ngabo, F., Tate, J.E., Gatera, M., et al 2016.
 Effect of pentavalent rotavirus vaccine introduction on hospital admissions for diarrhea and rotavirus in children in Rwanda: a time-series analysis.
 Lancet Global Health.
 4:e129-36.